-Using the EPA framework, (and with regards to risks to aquatic ecology), most parameters showed low risks associated with them for both summer and winter discharges.
+For the low-mid concentration but higher frequency risks, a method following the EPA framework and guided by a threat/consequence process derived from the 'AVIRA' publication for assessing risks to waterways (Riverness (2013)) was adopted.
+With regards to risks to aquatic ecology, most parameters showed low risks associated with them for both summer and winter discharges.
 Exceptions were total N and total P which had high risks to the Campaspe River, and this is in the form of eutrophication of the waterway (i.e. a secondary effect rather than direct toxicity).
 These elevated nutrient concentrations in the Campaspe River as a result of the WRP are contained within a mixing zone (i.e. a distance downstream at which the concentrations return to upstream or ERS guideline limits).
 Risks from ammonia in the discharge to aquatic ecology of the Campaspe River are calculated as being low, mainly due to low frequency of the BNR discharge (prior to mixing with the river) exceeding guidelines (one sample in 327 during 2015-2021 was above USEPA (2013) guidelines, which takes into account the effects of pH and temperature on the toxicity level).
 After mixing with the Campaspe River concentrations of ammonia and therefore the risks associated with it reduce even further.